#375 - The Mask

 #353 - P.T.O.
 Pacific Theater of Operations

-Koei game number two (out of around twenty), and the owner of one of my absolute favorite pieces of cover art on the entire system.
+Koei game number two (out of around twenty), and the holder of one of my absolute favorite pieces of cover art on the entire system.
 Seriously, just look at the thing!
-I don't know which lucky bastard owns that piece nowadays, and has it hanging in their office, but damn am I jealous.
-If I was worth eight figures you can be sure I'd be getting Tecmo Koei on the line and trying to piece together what happened it so I could acquire it.
+I don't know which lucky bastard owns the original painting nowadays, and has it hanging in his/her office, but damn am I jealous.
+If I was worth eight figures you can be damn sure I'd be getting Tecmo Koei on the line and trying to track it down so I could acquire it.

 Anyway, P.T.O., or Pacific Theater of Operations, covers the war in the Pacific during World War II between Japan and the Allies.
 The game is broken up into eight small scenarios which all cover specific battles, and then one larger one that encompasses the entire theater of war in a campaign mode of sorts.
 As seems tradition in Koei titles, some of these missions even let you continue directly into that larger one if you succeed.
 Victory conditions also generally fall into the "defeat all the enemies" or "destroy x targets" categories.